AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Ghost Matter.md

-Dangerous invisible substance that can only be viewed through a Camera
+Dangerous invisible substance that can only be viewed through a cameras and photos.

-Causes damage when near it
+Causes damage when someone gets near it.